risha700/zint-webassembly/README.md

 ## zint barcode generator lib with emcc
 --
-1. setup for compilation with emsdk fastcomp for build cmake
+1. setup for compilation with emsdk  2.0.15

+fastcomp for build cmake build static

 2. download lib
 ```